-The opening of McClure Middle School in 1964 while mapping to national demographic changes in society is also keyed to changes in educational policy that favored physically separating young teens from older ones and giving the younger children a very different learning environment.
-Ironically, the opening across the city (and the nation) of middle schools took pressure off the high school and made room for growth just when it was no longer needed.
+The opening of McClure Middle School in 1964, while mapping to national demographic changes in society, also keyed to changes in educational policy that favored physically separating young teens from older ones and giving the younger children a very different learning environment.
+Ironically, the opening across the city (and the nation) of middle schools took pressure off the high schools and made room for growth just when it was no longer needed.

-The decline of inner city neighborhoods both in population and the quality of life is easily traced in the closure in 1981 of the high school, West Queen Anne and North Queen Anne which had opened in 1913.
-As a result, by 1975 Queen Anne had lost six schools and was ready to tear down to tear down the emptied ones.
+The decline of inner-city neighborhoods both in population and the quality of life is easily traced in the closure in 1981 of the high school, West Queen Anne, and North Queen Anne which had opened in 1913.
+As a result, by 1975 Queen Anne had lost six schools and was ready to tear down the emptied ones.

 Mercer and Interbay seem to have been ditched as the result of poor planning.
 Warren Avenue was traded in for the Coliseum (Key Area).
 The (misguided?) passion for urban renewal reflected in clearing a huge swath of Uptown for the Century 21 World’s Fair may have also been a factor, since it demolished the homes of many students.
 Urban renewal can’t take all the blame, for by the time of its demolition Warren Avenue was serving primarily special-needs children.
 As for West Queen Anne and the high school, it took the work of folks at Historic Seattle who value the community’s historic fabric to save them.
 The last building, North Queen Anne Elementary at First West and West Florentia, remains an orphan with no permanent uses having been found for it.